 Resting on the mouth of the River Dart, gazing out to sea is Dartmouth Castle, an artillery fort built to protect the coastal town; now run by the English Heritage it combines history with some beautiful views and great walks – a fantastic day out for the whole family.
 Closer to the town on the river bank, you can also find Bayards Cove Fort, once again built to safeguard the harbour from potential attackers.

 Newcomen Engine & Dartmouth Museum

-Head to Dartmouth Visitor Centre during your visit, for your chance to see the oldest, preserved working steam engine in the world.
+Head to Dartmouth Town Centre during your visit, for your chance to see the oldest, preserved working steam engine in the world.
 Thomas Newcomen who designed the first successful steam engine was born in Dartmouth and the town are proud to have such a historic piece of engineering.
 Situated within the architecturally impressive Butterwalk building, Dartmouth Museum is a treasure trove of exciting collections and artefacts to discover, with interactive exhibitions that make it great for children.

 Get Adventurous in Stunning Surroundings…